Aadjou/3d-ui-resources/docs/basics.md

 Read about why transferring 2D thinking into 3D space does not work and what are the unique properties thinking in 3D space and why prototyping is important in 3D.

-**Keywords:** Diegetic UI, world-locked / body-locked elements, skeumorphism, magical interaction, teleportation, user is actor
+*Keywords:* Diegetic UI, world-locked / body-locked elements, skeumorphism, magical interaction, teleportation, user is actor

 *Lee, Haejin.* 14.02.2017, [Microsoft Design on Medium][4]

+**Principles of good UX for AR**

+Environmental design is the context in people will be engaging with your application.
+Imagine looking through a ‘window’ into an enhanced (augmented) environment.
+Whatever context Users are currently in is the environment!
+How do you make sure the experiences you design are easy to use, memorable, and leave a lasting impression?

+*Keywords:* Environmental Design, AR objects, ergonomics, comfort, empathy

+*Wilson, Tyler.* 14.11.2017, [UXdesign.cc Medium][6]

 **UX pointers for VR design**